paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

   (A) Whether the person submitted the advertisement or a similar advertisement for review under [section 379h–1 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-379h-1).

-  (B) Whether the person submitted the advertisement for review if required under [section 353b of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-353b).
+  (B) Whether the person submitted the advertisement for review if required under section 353c 2 of this title.

   (C) Whether, after submission of the advertisement as described in subparagraph (A) or (B), the person disseminated or caused another party to disseminate the advertisement before the end of the 45-day comment period.